-Italian has two kinds of “you”, unlike English.
+In Italian, unlike English, there are two kinds of “you”.
 There’s a singular “you” (tu) and then there’s a plural “you” (voi).
-If you are addressing a group, you will need to conjugate any verb or pronoun accordingly.
+If you are addressing a group, you must conjugate any verb or pronoun accordingly.

-If you take a closer look at the conjugation table above, you will notice that the conjugation for the subject pronoun voi is baciate.
-To this conjugation, you will need to append the direct object pronoun mi.
-This is why we will say baciateMI (and baciateVI in one of the examples above)!
+If you take a closer look at the conjugation table above, you will see that the conjugation for the subject pronoun voi is baciate.
+To this conjugation, you need to add the direct object pronoun mi.
+So we will say baciateMI (and baciateVI in one of the examples above)!

-This form, however, is not commonly used.
-When you want your nephews, nieces or children to kiss you on your cheek, it’s more common to say…
+However, this form is not commonly used.
+If you want your nephews, nieces or children to kiss you on your cheek, it’s more common to say…

 Datemi un bacio!